Why your marketing messaging isn't landing

 In an ideal world, the team would have an honest post-mortem.
 You'd look at what went wrong, gather feedback, and course-correct.

+But here's the thing: nobody wants to turn around to their boss and say, "You got this wrong."
 Especially if the person who made the final call was the CEO or someone in the C-suite.
 If you're a marketer reporting up through a CMO or VP, you're not going to be privy to those conversations.
 Even if they happen, they're not happening in front of you.

 What you can do is reframe the conversation.
 Instead of "this failed," it's "we have a problem, but here's the plan to fix it."
+You don't point fingers.
+You bring solutions.

-And if you're smart, you've already been building mitigation plans into your post-launch marketing activities.
-You have some things in your back pocket—a content series that explains the value more clearly, a demo video that walks through the use case, a landing page targeted at a specific segment that might actually convert.
+If you're smart, you've already been building mitigation plans into your post-launch activities.
+A content series that explains the value more clearly.
+A demo video that walks through the use case.
+A landing page targeted at a specific segment that might actually convert.
+You can't always stop a bad launch, but you can reduce how much damage it does.

 Document your concerns.
 Not to cover yourself, but so that when you do have the opportunity to revisit this, you have a clear record of what you flagged and why.